 More than 8 000 people have died in the Syrian uprising, including numerous women and children, Nassir Abdulaziz Al-Nasser, president of the UN General Assembly, said on Monday.

 The Syrian government says more than 2 000 police and regular army soldiers have been killed by “armed terrorist groups”, blaming foreign interference for the unrest.
+It has not given any figures for civilian deaths.

 US Secretary of State Hillary Clinton told reporters after meeting Russian Foreign Minister Sergei Lavrov on Monday that it was time for Moscow and Beijing to join calls for an end to the Syrian repression of unrest.